-In 2015, the average gross alpha and beta activity levels in the STP discharge were within the typical range of historical levels and well below New York State Drinking Water Standards (NYS DWS).
+In 2016, the average gross alpha and beta activity levels in the STP discharge were within the typical range of historical levels and well below New York State Drinking Water Standards (NYS DWS).
 Tritium was not detected above method detection limits throughout the year.
 There was also no detection of cesium-137 (Cs-137), strontium-90 (Sr-90), or other gamma-emitting radionuclides attributable to BNL operations.
-The STP is also monitored for nonradiological contaminants.
-In 2015, monitoring of the STP effluent showed that organic and inorganic parameters were within SPDES effluent limitations and other applicable standards.
+The STP is also monitored for non-radiological contaminants.
+In 2016, monitoring of the STP effluent showed that organic and inorganic parameters were within State Pollutant Discharge Elimination System (SPDES) effluent limitations and other applicable standards.

 Stormwater and cooling water discharges to recharge basins are sampled throughout the year and analyzed for gross alpha and beta activity, gamma-emitting radionuclides, and tritium.
 Each recharge basin is a permitted point-source discharge under the Laboratory's SPDES permit.

-In 2015, the average concentrations of gross alpha and beta activity in stormwater and cooling water discharged to recharge basins were within typical ranges and no gamma-emitting radionuclides were detected.
-Tritium was detected in a single sample collected at Basin HO at a very low level ( $375 \pm 229 \text{ pCi/L}$ ).
-Disinfection by-products continue to be detected in the discharges at concentrations just above the method detection limit due to the use of chlorine and bromine for the control of algae and bacteria in potable and cooling water systems.
+In 2016, the average concentrations of gross alpha and beta activity in stormwater and cooling water discharged to recharge basins were within typical ranges and no gamma-emitting radionuclides were detected.
+Disinfection byproducts continue to be detected in the discharges at concentrations just above the method detection limit due to the use of chlorine and bromine for the control of algae and bacteria in potable and cooling water systems.
 Inorganics (i.e., metals) were detected; however, their presence is due primarily to sediment runoff in stormwater discharges.

-Radiological data from Peconic River surface water sampling show that the average concentrations of gross alpha and gross beta activity from on-site locations were indistinguishable from off-site and control locations, and all detected levels were below the applicable NYS DWS.
+The on-site portions of the Peconic River were dry throughout 2016 due to drought conditions.
+When available, radiological data from Peconic River surface water sampling show that the average concentrations of gross alpha and gross beta activity from on-site locations (one sample) were indistinguishable from off-site and control locations, and all detected levels were below the applicable NYS DWS.
 No gamma-emitting radionuclides attributable to Laboratory operations were detected, and tritium was not detected above method detection limits in any of the samples.
 Samples collected upstream, downstream, and at control locations demonstrated that elevated amounts of aluminum and iron are associated with natural sources.